Large Ultraviolet Optical Infrared Surveyor: LUVOIR-A

-LUVOIR-A, previously known as the High Definition Space Telescope (HDST), would be composed of 36 mirror segments with an aperture of 15.1 m in diameter, offering images up to 24 times sharper than the Hubble Space Telescope.
+LUVOIR-A, previously known as the High Definition Space Telescope (HDST), was proposed by the Association of Universities for Research in Astronomy (AURA) on 6 July 2015.
+It would be composed of 36 mirror segments with an aperture of 15.1 m in diameter, offering images up to 24 times sharper than the Hubble Space Telescope.
 LUVOIR-A would be large enough to find and study the dozens of Earthlike planets in our nearby neighborhood.
 It could resolve objects such as the nucleus of a small galaxy or a gas cloud on the way to collapsing into a star and planets.
-The first study for the HDST was published by the Association of Universities for Research in Astronomy (AURA) on 6 July 2015.

 The case for HDST was made in a report entitled "From Cosmic Birth to Living Earths", on the future of astronomy commissioned by AURA, which runs the Hubble and other observatories on behalf of NASA and the National Science Foundation.
 Ideas for the original HDST proposal included an internal coronagraph, a disk that blocks light from the central star, making a dim planet more visible, and a starshade that would float kilometers out in front of it to perform the same function.
 LUVOIR-A folds so it only needs an 8-metre wide payload fairing.
 Initial cost estimates are approximately US$10 billion, with lifetime cost estimates of $18 billion to $24 billion.

 LUVOIR-B

-LUVOIR-B, previously known as the Advanced Technology Large-Aperture Space Telescope (ATLAST), is an 8-metre architecture initially developed by the Space Telescope Science Institute, the science operations center for the Hubble Space Telescope (HST) and the James Webb Space Telescope (JWST).
+LUVOIR-B, previously known as the Advanced Technology Large-Aperture Space Telescope (ATLAST), is an 8-meter architecture initially developed by the Space Telescope Science Institute, the science operations center for the Hubble Space Telescope (HST) and the James Webb Space Telescope (JWST).
 While smaller than LUVOIR-A, it is being designed to produce an angular resolution that is 5–10 times better than the JWST, and a sensitivity limit that is up to 2,000 times better than HST.
 The LUVOIR Study Team expects that the telescope would be able to be serviced – similar to HST – either by an uncrewed spacecraft or by astronauts via Orion or Starship.
 Instruments such as cameras could potentially be replaced and returned to Earth for analysis of their components and future upgrades.